El Salvador sends troops, police into streets amid killings | Law-Order

 El Salvador sends troops, police into streets amid killings

-President Nayib Bukele ordered troops into the streets of San Salvador on Thursday, where they used armoured cars to block the exits of some poor neighbourhoods, while police went door to door searching for members of the country's notorious street gangs.
+President Nayib Bukele on Thursday ordered troops into the streets of San Salvador, where they used armoured cars to block the exits of some poor neighbourhoods, while police went door to door searching for members of the country's notorious street gangs.

 Bukele wrote in his Twitter account that ''we know there are dark forces who are working to return us to the past, but this administration is not going to allow it.''
 El Salvador's homicides have declined sharply since 2015, when more than 6,000 people were killed.
 But the country continues to have one of the world's highest homicide rates, in large part due to gang violence.